-- Establish Your Authority – It is easier to spur sales when your brand is considered a leader.
-Use a content audit to fine-tune public perception, building credibility and establishing your expertise in the market.
+- Establish Your Authority - It is easier to spur sales when your brand is considered a leader.
+Use a content audit to fine-tune public perception, build credibility, and establish your expertise in the market.

-- Start a Conversation – Engaging consumers is the name of the game, laying out a primary goal for your digital marketing strategy.
-Content that stimulates thought and generates interest will keep you on people’s minds.
-Over time, this dialogue builds brand loyalty, as you become a go-to resource.
+- Start a Conversation - Engaging consumers is the name of the game, laying out a primary goal for your digital marketing strategy.
+Content that stimulates thought and generates interest will keep you in people's minds.
+Over time, this dialogue builds brand loyalty as you become a go-to resource.

 The material found on your website should also satisfy search engines, but building relationships with good content is equally important.
-An audit not only helps uncover optimization pitfalls you can correct, but it also provides valuable insight into the user experience.
+An audit helps uncover optimization pitfalls you can correct and provides valuable insight into the user experience.

-Is your website content focused, yet diverse?
+Is your website content-focused yet diverse?
 Do you have too much material on your site?
 Which pages and articles are drawing the most interest?
-These are only a few of the preliminary questions a comprehensive content audit can help you answer, enabling you to correct search shortfalls and offer a better UX for your visitors.
+These are only a few preliminary questions a comprehensive content audit can help you answer, enabling you to correct search shortfalls and offer a better UX for your visitors.

-An important distinction separates traditional audits, which focus primarily on SEO, to today’s most effective approach in content audits.
-However, audits are changing and many experts agree.
+An important distinction separates traditional audits, which focus primarily on SEO, from today's most effective approach in content audits.
+However, audits are changing, and many experts agree.

-A comprehensive audit now places much more weight on the consumer experience, broadening in scope to evaluate aspects of site navigation, content gap analysis, conversion factors, social shares, and content engagement.
+A comprehensive audit now places much more weight on the consumer experience, broadening in scope to evaluate site navigation, content gap analysis, conversion factors, social shares, and content engagement.

-Marketers armed with this information are better equipped to remove obstacles for consumers and provide exactly the type of content readers want, which ultimately continues to boost your site’s trust & authority.
+Marketers armed with this information are better equipped to remove obstacles for consumers and provide precisely the type of content readers want, which ultimately continues to boost your site's trust & authority.

 Key Features of a Top Content Audit